-- FDS is capable of transporting smoke throughout a compartment, assuming that the production rate is known and that its transport properties are comparable to gaseous exhaust products.
-This assumption may break down in closed-door fires, or if an appreciable part of the flame extends into the upper layer. - FDS over-predicts the smoke concentration in all of the BE #3 tests.
-For the open-door tests, it is possible to explain the discrepancy in terms of the uncertainty of both the specified smoke yield and the optical measurement of the smoke concentration.
-There is no clear explanation for the discrepancy in the closed-door tests.
-FDS does not over-predict the CO concentration, another fixed yield product of incomplete combustion, in either the open- or closed-door tests. - No firm conclusions can be drawn from this one data set.
-The measurements in the closed-door experiments are inconsistent with basic conservation of mass arguments, or there is a fundamental change in the combustion process as the fire becomes oxygen-starved.
-FDS does not have a sub-model to adjust the production rate or the optical properties of smoke, regardless of whether or not this would explain the discrepancy between the measurements and the model predictions.
+• FDS is capable of transporting smoke throughout a compartment, assuming that the production rate is known and that its transport properties are comparable to gaseous exhaust products.
+This assumption may break down in closed door fires, or if an appreciable part of the flame extends into the upper layer.

+- FDS over-predicts the smoke concentration in all of the BE #3 tests.
+For the open door tests, it is possible to explain the discrepancy in terms of the uncertainty of both the specified smoke yield and the optical measurement of the smoke concentration.
+There is no clear explanation for the discrepancy in the closed door tests. - No firm conclusions can be drawn from this one data set.
+The measurements in the closed door experiments are inconsistent with basic conservation of mass arguments, or there is a fundamental change in the combustion process as the fire becomes oxygen-starved.
+FDS does not have the ability to adjust the production rate or the optical properties of smoke, regardless of whether or not this would explain the discrepancy between the measurements and the model predictions.